Kids Blossom OT (Standard)

 Movement and coordination

-• Fatigue or low endurance
+• Fatigue or low endurance during everyday activities

-Emotions and behaviour
+Emotions and self-regulation

-• Frequent meltdowns or emotional outbursts
+• Frequent meltdowns, overwhelm, or emotional outbursts

 • Impulsive behaviour

-• Challenges managing or regulating emotions
+• Challenges understanding, expressing, or regulating emotions

 Learning and attention